alairock/integromat/README.md

 # Integromat Api Wrapper
 This is a python integromat wrapper.
 I am currently only supporting the Apps api's, as the Organizations and Scenarios api's are not fully supported by Integromat at the time of this writing.

+# Integromat deploy!
+There is also a deploy command that you can use to deploy to integromat directly from the command line and a VERSION CONTROLLLED REPOSITORY.

+This is a big deal, since integromat does not offer a way to version control their apps.
+I will document this soon.

 ### Progress
 This project is currently in progress and is missing many endpoints.
 Feel free to submit a merge request to add endpoints.